elp4p4/algo-1/README.md

 's': cptChar=24
 '.': End loop.

+> Output:
-> Number of characters: 25
+- Number of characters: 25
 - Number of words: 4
 - Number of vowels: 8